 The objectives of the competition are the following:

 Each participating team will be coordinated by an informatics teacher from the same Centre.
 A teacher may coordinate more teams.
 A student may not be a member of more than one team.
-After the first round, only the first 8 students of each team belonging to a Romanian Centre of Excellence are permitted to take part in the second round in which the teams of the invited countries can participate.

-The " infO(1) CUP " competition will unfold according to the following schedule:
+The " infO(1) CUP" competition will unfold according to the following schedule:

 The registration of the teams shall be done online, on the competition portal.
 Each contestant will be provided with an account on the competition platform, with which it will participate in the rounds of the competition.
 The selection of the participating teams is the responsibility of each Centre of Excellence.